aewindle110/DroneWQ/README.md

 `docker build -t uas_wq_img .`
 `docker run --name uas_wq_cont -it -p 8888:8888 -v <local directory>:/home/jovyan uas_wq_img`

+Then from the command line run:

+`jupyter notebook --allow-root --ip 0.0.0.0 /home/jovyan`

 Though it is likely quicker to just pull it from Dockerhub with the first command.